nellatuulikki/semantic_tree_generator_tira/documentation/testing_document.md

 ![testi_raportti_vk6](https://user-images.githubusercontent.com/94007460/206872033-bc68bf93-3e78-4cd9-b34e-968fbaf2cf79.png)

+The test can be repeated by following the instructions here.

 ## Code Quality
 Code quality has been checked with pylint.
 The code had couple pretty long functions (over 20 rows).